deepanshs/mrsimulator/docs/introduction/getting_started.rst

     # Create the SpinSystem object
     spin_system = SpinSystem(
-        sites=my_sites,
-        couplings=[coupling],
+        sites = my_sites,
+        couplings = [coupling],
     )

 That's it!
 You have created a spin system whose spectrum is ready to be simulated.
+If you had wanted to create an uncoupled spin system, simply omit the ``couplings`` attribute.

 Method
 ------